How do portable solar lamps work?

 Solar lamp repair & e-waste management in Cox’s Bazar Kutupalong refugee camp

-In the heart of the world's largest refugee camp, access to reliable solar energy is more than a convenience — it is a lifeline.
+In the heart of the world's largest refugee camp, access to reliable solar energy is more than a convenience, it is a crucial lifeline.
 Cox's Bazar's Kutupalong settlement, home to nearly one million Rohingya refugees, faces ongoing challenges from a long-running humanitarian crisis and increasingly frequent climate-related disasters.
 Recognising this, BRIGHT has made it a priority to improve access to sustainable solar lighting and energy in the camp by talking with end-users, understanding the e-waste challenge in the settlement, and by providing hands-on training on solar lamp repair.

 Read more